 Revisions and seasonal adjustment

 Once the data are finalized, they are not revised.
-For analyses, the data are sometimes adjusted to constant dollars for comparison with data from other years, but only the current dollar values are kept on the file.
+For analyses, data are sometimes adjusted to constant dollars for comparison with data from other years, but only current dollars are kept on the file.